 This article discusses Balancing using Hose Clamps.
-Balancing is also included in our new NVH Training Course.
+An overview of balancing is also included in our new NVH Training Course.

 If a shaft is unbalanced, it will create an uneven (spinning) force that will act in the direction of the imbalance as the shaft spins.
 This is a so-called first order vibration - one shake per revolution.
 If a mass (see the note on the right) is added to the shaft that is equal to and exactly opposite (180° from) the excess mass, the shaft will be balanced and the vibration will disappear.
 Remember that if two equal masses are added to (or removed from) opposite sides of the shaft, the shaft will remain balanced.

 An accelerometer measures force.
 A tiny weight, micro-machined on a silicon chip causes a strain guage to bend when the device accelerates (or decelerates).
 When the strain guage bends, a tiny voltage is produced which is amplified.
 A three-axis accelerometer has three weights and / or strain guages and measures forces, simultaneously, in three directions (X, Y and Z).
 The three outputs can be combined (by software) to determine both the extent and the actual (or 3D) direction of the acceleration, i.e. as a vector.

 Accelerometers have many applications such as in intertial navigation systems, 'G' force measurement such as cornering, braking and acceleration forces in vehicles (and fighter aircraft), collision detection in air-bag deployment systems and, of course, to analyse and detect vibrations.